 Promotion of balance in practice: Right Effort fosters a balanced approach to spiritual practice.
 It helps to avoid the extremes of too much or too little effort, both of which can hinder progress.
 This aspect of Right Effort aligns with the Buddha’s teachings on the Middle Way.

-How to practice Right Effort in daily life
+How to Practice Right Effort in Daily Life

 The application of Right Effort is not confined to formal meditation or spiritual retreats.
 Indeed, it can and should permeate every aspect of daily life.
 Here are some practical strategies for incorporating Right Effort into everyday routines.